+- Have an active DUNS/UEI (unique entity identifier) number, which can be applied for at sam.gov. - Pursuant to NRS 458 and NAC 458, demonstrate: - Current Substance Abuse Prevention and Treatment Agency (SAPTA) certification and have a minimum of two years of providing SUD Treatment Services

+OR

+Provide the level of accreditation of the program that meets or exceeds the SAPTA certification standard (ex: hospital organization - Joint commission).
+Programs that are Commission on Accreditation of Rehabilitation Facilities (CARF)-accredited, must still obtain SAPTA certification. (http://dpbh.nv.gov/Programs/ClinicalSAPTA/dta/Providers/SAPTAProviders).

+(nttp://dpbn.nv.gov/Programs/CilnicalSAPTA/dta/Providers/SAPTAProviders OR

-- Have an active DUNS/UEI (unique entity identifier) number, which can be applied for at Sam.gov. - If applicable, pursuant to NRS 458 and NAC 458, demonstrate: - Current Substance Abuse Prevention and Treatment Agency (SAPTA) certification and a minimum of two years of providing substance use disorder (SUD) treatment services - OR - - Ability to provide SAPTA certification within 6 months of receiving award OR - - Provide the level of program accreditation that meets or exceeds SAPTA certification standards (ex: hospital organization Joint Commission).
-Programs that are Commission on Accreditation of Rehabilitation Facilities (CARF)-accredited must still obtain SAPTA certification. (http://dpbh.nv.gov/Programs/ClinicalSAPTA/dta/Providers/SAPTAProviders) - Provide memorandums of understanding (MOUs) with community partners who will provide prevention or treatment services and are able to provide proof of SAPTA certification in good standing. - Can provide direct services within 60 days of Notice of Subgrant Award (NOSA), if providing direct services. - Can demonstrate significant completion and start of project within 60 days of subgrant for expansion or within 90 days of award for new projects.
-If applicant fails to meet the requirement, the State reserves the right to rescind the contract for failure to comply.
+- Provide memorandums of understanding (MOUs) with community partners who will provide treatment and are able to provide proof of SAPTA certification in good standing. - Can provide direct services within 60-days of Notice of Subgrant Award (NOSA), if providing direct services. - Can demonstrate significant completion and start of project within 60 days of subgrant for expansion or within 90 days of awards for new projects.

 Pursuant to NRS 333.3354, the State of Nevada awards a five percent (5%) preference to a vendor certifying that its principal place of business is in Nevada.
 The term "principal place of business" has the meaning outlined by the United States Supreme Court in Hertz Corp v.
 Friend, 559 U.S. 77 (2010), typically meaning a company's corporate headquarters.
-This preference cannot be combined with any other preference, granted for the award of a contract using federal funds, or granted for the award of a contract procured on a multistate basis.
+This preference cannot be combined with any other preference, granted for the award of a contract using federal funds, or granted for the award of a contract procured on a multi-state basis.
 On the application, please identify if Nevada is the "headquarters" or primary location of the organization.